 I love all kinds of pickles and fermented products, in fact, who wouldn’t?
 The infused fermented sourness and saltiness, sometimes sweetness, just go so great with anything: grilled, fried food, barbecue, or simply over white rice or pasta.
-Korean Kimchi is one of my all time favorite garnish, along with other pickling dishes, to the point that I would keep a large jar in my kitchen every time.
+Korean Kimchi is one of my all-time favorite garnish, along with other pickling dishes, to the point that I would keep a large jar in my kitchen every time.

 Most of the time, you would hesitate on the long and tedious times for brining and then fermented kimchi.
-With this quick kimchi, we could reduce the soaking times by using warm water with much more salt then usual.
+With this quick kimchi, we could reduce the soaking times by using warm water with much more salt than usual.

 For the yearning fermenting taste, I get away with adding Gochujang.
-Now most traditional Kimchi won’t have this, but since Gochujang already has chili and fermented rice (what we used in making traditional Kimchi) plus already fermented soybean, which would make up for the ferment taste without actual time spending.
+Now, most traditional Kimchi won’t have this, but since Gochujang already has chili and fermented rice (what we used in making traditional Kimchi) plus already fermented soybean, which would make up for the fermented taste without actual time spending.
 Now if you are short of Gochujang, use a combined amount of Sriracha and organic miso instead, taste different but good too.
 I always love to vary the flavors.

 I also add some apple cider vinegar to have just a little bit hint of sourness, very mild so it won’t overpower the overall taste.

-Most of traditional Kimchi would have some sort of sea product in their sauce like dried shrimp, dried anchovies, anchovy sauce, fish sauce, etc. So to be vegan compatible, I used a trick in Vietnamese cuisine for vegetarian fish sauce, which making the sauce out of pineapple and soy sauce.
+Most traditional Kimchi would have some sort of sea product in their sauce like dried shrimp, dried anchovies, anchovy sauce, fish sauce, etc. So to be vegan compatible, I used a trick in Vietnamese cuisine for vegetarian fish sauce, which made the sauce out of pineapple and soy sauce.
 Then add a little piece of kelp (which is a sea algae, you can skip this) to bring some sea essence umami.

 The taste?
 It tasted good immediately, better the next day, and perfect after that.
-Awh, it’s the kind of good where you’re think it’s perfect only to find out its superior the next time you taste.
+Awh, it’s the kind of good where you think it’s perfect only to find out its superior the next time you taste.
 Yum, can’t have enough kimchi.
 Try it and tell me your result.
 I could always use some suggestions.